PhoenixAlpha23/mcp-phase1/README.md

 # MCP Server & Tools

-This project aims to create an MCP (Minecraft Protocol) server and a set of related tools.
+This project aims to create an MCP (Model Context Protocol) and a set of tools.

 ## Features